brandonyrigan/pcbuilder/README.md

     - Business
     - Designer
     - HighEnd
+- Name the PC Build
+- Persist Inventory and User in DB
 - User Class
-    - ( in - memory ) users
-    - name, email, phone, uuid, order id
+    - have different types of customers

 ### PC Build